 It is therefore not possible to predict accurately whether dilution would occur at any point in time.
-If a dilution adjustment is required then, based on historic data the estimated rate or amount of such adjustment on sales (creations) and redemptions (liquidations) can be found in Appendix 1.
+If a dilution adjustment is required then, based on historic data the estimated rate or amount of such adjustment on sales (creations) and redemptions(liquidations) can be found in Appendix 1 and will be incurred on around 1-2% of deals.
+If a dilution adjustment is not made then this may restrict the future growth of the Sub-Fund(s).

-- 20.3 The above estimated rates are anticipated to be incurred on 1-2% of deals.
-If a dilution adjustment is not made then this may restrict the future growth of the Sub-Fund(s). - 20.4 The ACD may alter its dilution policy in accordance with the FCA Rules either by Shareholder consent pursuant to the passing of a resolution to that effect at a properly convened meeting of Shareholders and by amending this Prospectus or by giving Shareholders notice and amending the Prospectus 60 days before the change to the dilution policy is to take effect.
+The Manager may alter its dilution policy in accordance with the FCA Regulations either by Unitholder consent pursuant to the passing of a resolution to that effect at a properly convened meeting of Unitholders and by amending this Prospectus or by giving Unitholders notice and amending the Prospectus 60 days before the change to the dilution policy is to take effect.

-21. Money Laundering
+20. Money Laundering

 As a result of legislation in force in the United Kingdom to prevent money laundering, persons conducting investment business are responsible for compliance with money laundering regulations.
-In order to implement these procedures, in certain circumstances investors may be asked to provide proof of identity when buying shares.
-The ACD reserves the right to reverse the transaction, to refuse to sell shares or to refuse the release of redemption proceeds if it is not satisfied as to the identity of the applicant.
+In order to implement these procedures, in certain circumstances investors may be asked to provide proof of identity when buying units.
+The Manager reserves the right to reverse the transaction, to refuse to sell units or to refuse the release of redemption proceeds if it is not satisfied as to the identity of the applicant.

-22. Restrictions and Compulsory Transfer and Redemption
+21. Restrictions and Compulsory Transfer and Redemption

-- 22.1 The ACD may from time to time impose such restrictions or take such action as it may think necessary for the purpose of ensuring that no shares are acquired or held by any person: - 22.1.1 in breach of the law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory, or - 22.1.2 in breach of requirement for the holding of shares as specified in this Prospectus.
+- 21.1 The Manager may from time to time impose such restrictions or take such action as it may think necessary for the purpose of ensuring that no units are acquired or held by any person: - 21.1.1 in breach of the law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory, or - 21.1.2 in breach of requirement for the holding of units as specified in this Prospectus.

-In this connection, the ACD may, inter alia, reject in its discretion any application for the purchase, sale, transfer, conversion or switching of shares.
+In this connection, the Manager may, inter alia, reject in its discretion any application for the purchase, sale, transfer, conversion or switching of units.

-- 22.2 Without prejudice to Section 22.1, if the ACD reasonably believes that any shares are owned directly or beneficially in circumstances which: - 22.2.1 constitute a breach of the law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory; or - 22.2.2 may (or may if other shares are acquired or held in like circumstances) result in the Company incurring any liability to taxation or suffering any other adverse consequence (including a requirement to register under any securities or investment or similar laws or governmental regulation of any country or territory),

-It may give notice to the holder of such shares requiring him or her to transfer them to a person who is qualified or entitled to own them, or to request the redemption of the shares by the Company or Sub-Fund(s).
+- 21.2 Without prejudice to Section 21.1, if the Manager reasonably believes that any units are owned directly or beneficially in circumstances which: - 21.2.1 constitute a breach of the law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory; or - 21.2.2 may (or may if other units are acquired or held in like circumstances) result in the Trust incurring any liability to taxation or suffering any other adverse consequence (including a requirement to register under any securities or investment or similar laws or governmental regulation of any country or territory), it may give notice to the holder of such units requiring him or her to transfer them to a person who is qualified or entitled to own them, or to request the redemption of the units.